robbert-vdh/yabridge/README.md

 # This would cause all plugins to be hosted within a single process.
 Doing so
 # greatly reduces the loading time of individual plugins, with the caveat being
-# that plugins are no longer sandboxed from eachother.
+# that plugins are no longer sandboxed from each other.
 #
 # ["*"]
 # group = "all"